SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ./scribe.jar pipeline ledger postgres-document
 ```

 Note: the data source must be set to `TransactionStream` (the default).
-You may need add other CLI options to connect
+You may need to add other CLI options to connect
 to your participant and database.
 Please consult the PQS manual for more information.
 You will need to set the
 `--pipeline-filter-parties` option if you allocated specific parties for streaming data.